Geometric Approach to Light Rings in Axially Symmetric Spacetimes: Introduction

-In addition to the methods discussed above, a novel geometric approach to circular photon orbits was proposed in our recent work \cite{QiaoCK2022a,QiaoCK2022b}, which relies on the mathematical construction of optical geometry and its intrinsic curvatures.
-This approach was initially developed for spherically symmetric spacetimes, where circular photon orbits in such spacetimes are described by photon spheres.
-The intrinsic curvatures in optical geometry are crucial to determine photon spheres and their stability.
-Specifically, photon spheres are characterized by vanishing geodesic curvature, while their stability is classified by the sign of Gaussian curvature.
-It has been demonstrated that this geometric approach yields completely equivalent results with the conventional approach based on local extrema of effective potentials \cite{QiaoCK2022a,QiaoCK2022b}.
-Our approach to photon spheres has enabled multiple applications, inspiring many important research on related topics \cite{QiaoCK2024,QiaoCK2025,Cunha2022,Andino2024,Andino2025,Gallo2024,ZhangSH2025}.
-For instance, the number and distribution characteristics of stable and unstable photon spheres in various types of spacetimes (including black hole spacetimes, ultra-compact objects' spacetime, regular spacetimes, and naked singularity spacetimes) have been obtained through geometric analysis of Gaussian curvature and geodesic curvature \cite{QiaoCK2024,QiaoCK2025}.
-Additionally, recent works suggested that similar geometric treatments can be used to study the massive particles' circular orbit and the massive particle surface \cite{Cunha2022,Andino2024,Andino2025}.
-Furthermore, it is also reported that the Gaussian curvature in optical geometry has a nontrivial connection with the Lyapunov exponent correspond to unstable photon spheres \cite{Gallo2024,ZhangSH2025}.
-These studies provide solid evidence that the geometric quantities of auxiliary optical geometry can pioneer new directions in the exploration of gravitational fields and particle orbits.
+In addition to the methods mentioned above, we propose a novel geometric approach to circular photon orbits in our recent work \cite{QiaoCK2022a,QiaoCK2022b}, which relies on the mathematical construction of optical geometry and its intrinsic curvatures.
+This approach was initially developed for spherically symmetric spacetimes, where circular photon orbits become photon spheres.
+The intrinsic curvatures in optical geometry are crucial to determining photon spheres and their stability.
+Specifically, photon spheres are identified by the vanishing of geodesic curvature, and their stability is classified according to the sign of Gaussian curvature.
+Moreover, it has been demonstrated that this geometric approach yields results that are completely equivalent to those from the conventional approach based on local extrema of effective potentials \cite{QiaoCK2022a,QiaoCK2022b}.
+Our approach to photon spheres has enabled multiple applications and inspired several interesting works on related topics \cite{QiaoCK2024,QiaoCK2025,Cunha2022,Andino2024,Andino2025,Gallo2024,ZhangSH2025}.
+For instance, the number and distribution characteristics of stable and unstable photon spheres in various classes of spacetimes (including black hole spacetimes, ultra-compact objects' spacetime, regular spacetimes, and naked singularity spacetimes) have been obtained through the geometric analysis of Gaussian curvature and geodesic curvature \cite{QiaoCK2024,QiaoCK2025}.
+Additionally, recent works have suggested that similar geometric treatments can be used to study the circular orbits of massive particles and the massive particle surface \cite{Cunha2022,Andino2024,Andino2025}.
+Furthermore, it is also reported that the Gaussian curvature in optical geometry has a nontrivial connection with the Lyapunov exponent corresponding to unstable photon spheres \cite{Gallo2024,ZhangSH2025}.
+These studies provide solid evidence that the geometric quantities of auxiliary optical geometry can pioneer new directions in the study of gravitational fields and particle orbits.